petermlm/xErl/README.md

-Make a compiler from a simple language to x86 in Erlang.
+A compiler from a simple language to x86 in Erlang.
 The language is just a simple integer calculator with variables and functions.

+This is just a personal project of mine and I did it to learn Erlang and x86.

 Program: